aarpardev/aarpardev/README.md

 <h1 align="center">Hi 👋, I'm Aaron</h1>
 <h3 align="center">A Canadian full-stack software engineer/ Android app developer.</h3>
+<h3 align="center">This repo with the user lndevhub will be changed to aarpardev as of Feb 1st 2023. </h3>

-- 🔭 I’m currently adding more **projects to my portfolio**
+- 🔭 I’m currently **getting ready to freelance.**

 - 🌱 I’m currently learning **Node Express and React**

-- 👨‍💻 All of my projects are available at [lndevhub.github.io](lndevhub.github.io)

 - 💬 Ask me about **web audio engines, neurodiversity, and front-end development**